Prasad-Scripts/DSA-Python/README.md

 # DSA with Python

 Clean and optimized Data Structures & Algorithms solutions in Python.
-Focused on efficiency, clarity, and well structured implementations that are easy to understand
+Focused on efficiency, clarity, and well structured implementations that are easy-to-understand

 ---

 ## Features
-- Clean and Readable Python Code
+- Clean and readable Python Code
 - Optimized Solutions with clear logic
 - Covers Core Data Structures & Algorithms
 - Well Structured Folders for Easy Navigation